Huzeyfe Demirtas

 In my dissertation, I argue for responsibility internalism.
 That is, moral responsibility (i.e., accountability, or being blameworthy or praiseworthy) depends only on factors internal to agents.
 Employing this view, I also argue that no one is ever blameworthy for what AI does but this isn’t morally problematic in a way that counts against developing or using AI.

 Here’s a brief overview of my arguments.
 Responsibility is grounded in three potential conditions: the control (or freedom) condition, the epistemic (or awareness) condition, and the causal responsibility condition (or consequences).
 I argue that causal responsibility is irrelevant for moral responsibility, and that the control condition and the epistemic condition depend only on factors internal to agents.
-Moreover, since what AI does is at best a consequence of our actions, and the consequences of our actions are irrelevant to our responsibility, no one is responsible for what AI does.
+Moreover, since what AI does is at best a consequence of our actions, and the consequences of our actions are irrelevant to our responsibility, no one is responsible or blameworthy for what AI does.
 That is, the so-called responsibility gap exits.
 However, I argue, this isn’t morally worrisome for developing or using AI.
 Below, I present summaries of each chapter of my dissertation.

 Some philosophers hold that, all else equal, one’s degree of moral responsibility is proportionate to one’s degree of causation (or causal contribution).
 Call this thesis Proportionality.
 If causation doesn’t come in degrees, Proportionality is false.
 So, in chapter one, I discuss whether causation comes in degrees.
 I argue that it does by showing that all the main objections against graded causation fail and that denying graded causation is theoretically too costly.
 This chapter of my dissertation has been published in Synthese.

 In chapter two, I argue that Proportionality is false despite the fact that causation comes in degrees.
 To establish this, I employ six plausible criteria for measuring degrees of causation and show that Proportionality understood according to each of these criteria entails implausible results.
 I also show that there are other plausible theoretical options to account for the kind of cases that motivate Proportionality.
-This chapter of my dissertation has been published in The Southern Journal of Philosophy.
+This chapter of my dissertation has been published in Southern Journal of Philosophy.

 In chapter three, I argue that there is no resultant moral luck (RML).
 What’s at stake in the debate over RML is best cast in terms of whether causal responsibility increases one’s moral responsibility.
 I draw attention to previously unexplored implications of RML and argue that these implications leave RML more indefensible than it was thought to be.
 I also show that what’s typically taken to be the positive argument in favor of RML fails.
 I conclude that we should reject resultant moral luck.
 This chapter of my dissertation has been published in Ratio.